particle-iot/docs/src/content/getting-started/cloud/logic.md

 - `functionInfo`: information about the function that was called
 - `trigger`: information about the time the event was triggered

-Additionally, there are optional parameters based on the type of trigger:
+Additionally, one of the following parameters will be populated, based on the type of trigger:

 - `event`: information about the event that triggered the Logic Function
-- `scheduled`: information about a scheduled (cron) Logic Function call
+- `scheduled`: information about the schedule that triggered the Logic Function
 - `ledgerChange`: information about a ledger database change the triggered the Logic Function (future)

 ```js